• Level of education

 • Cytoskeletal mechanics/cell motility: cilia and flagella.

-• Developmental biology and cell mechanics.
+• Developmental biology and cellular mechanics.

-• Biomimetic tissue flows.
+• Biomimetic tissue drainage.

 Read more